The Best Amazon Product Research Tips and Tactics

 Retail Arbitrage Sellers

 In this category, sellers will scour stores (Walmart, Target, etc) for deeply discounted products and resell them on Amazon.
-It’s an often a time-consuming, very unpredictable process, however, some see enormous success with this technique.
+It’s often a time-consuming, very unpredictable process, however, some see enormous success with this technique.

 Private Label Seller